 Macroeconomic developments such as impacts from slower growth in the geographic regions in which we operate; inflation, resulting from, among other things, increased raw material, energy, and freight costs; labor shortages; geopolitical, social, supply chain and other disruptions; epidemics, pandemics or other outbreaks of illness, disease or virus; and uncertainty in the global credit or financial markets could result in a material adverse effect on our business as a result of, among other things, lower consumer spending, fluctuations in foreign currency exchange rates, reduced asset valuations, diminished liquidity and credit availability, volatility in securities prices, and credit rating downgrades.

-Tensions remain in trade relations between the U.S. and certain other regions and countries, including Canada, Mexico, China, India and the European Union.
-The U.S. recently announced intentions to impose a significant tariff on certain goods from Canada and Mexico and a smaller tariff on certain goods from China.
-Each of these countries announced that they would impose reciprocal tariffs, with Canada and Mexico each agreeing upon certain concessions with the U.S. to temporarily delay the mutual imposition of tariffs.
-The tariff on certain goods from China has gone into effect, with China imposing reciprocal tariffs, and the amount of these tariffs or the classes of goods on which they are imposed could significantly increase.
-The U.S. has also indicated that it may impose reciprocal tariffs on goods from other countries or regions.
-While the impacts on our operations to date have not been significant, our business could be materially adversely impacted by changes in U.S. and non-U.S. trade policies, including potential modifications to existing trade agreements and additional tariffs or restrictions on free trade, impacting our raw materials or finished products.
-These actions or other developments in international trade relations could have a material adverse effect on our business.
+Tensions remain in trade relations between the U.S. and other regions and countries, including Canada, Mexico, China and the European Union.
+In 2025, the U.S. implemented a 10% global baseline tariff rate on nearly all U.S. imports, with higher rates on certain goods.
+Additionally, it imposed significant tariffs on goods from Canada, Mexico, China and the European Union, each of which announced and/or imposed reciprocal tariffs.
+The amount of these tariffs or the classes of goods on which they are imposed could significantly increase.
+The U.S. government continues to negotiate with countries regarding the tariffs.
+In July 2025, the U.S. and the European Union agreed to a framework for a trade deal that included a baseline tariff rate of 15% on most goods imported from the European Union into the U.S. While the direct impacts on our operations after our mitigating actions have not been significant, our business could be materially adversely impacted by changes in U.S. and non-U.S. trade policies, including potential modifications to existing trade agreements and additional tariffs or other restrictions on free trade, impacting our raw materials or finished products.
+The indirect impact on demand for our products and solutions as a result of these events is more uncertain and elevated as the outlook for global gross domestic product growth has reduced.
+We estimate that the indirect impact of tariffs resulted in an aggregate low single digit rate decrease in sales in our overall apparel categories over the second and third quarters of 2025.
+Further developments in international trade relations could have a material adverse effect on our business.

 We are not able to predict the duration and severity of adverse economic, social, geopolitical or market conditions in the U.S. or other countries.